March 29, 2024

 People love to eat.
 That’s not changing any time soon.

 There’s certainly no shortage of recipes online, but oftentimes it can be hard to know who those recipes are coming from, and they can feel pretty generic.
-You can sell your recipes online in an eBook, by adding your own personal flare.
+You can sell your recipes online on a private member’s site, or in a digital eBook, by adding your own personal flair.
 You’ll, of course, especially have a heads up if you are a chef or professionally trained cook.

 7. Photography